RemiBou/remibou.github.io/_posts/2020-7-23-SOLID-are-not-rules-but-guidelines.md

     }
 }
 ```
-Like this your are doing beautiful OOP : each object is responsible for its state.
+Like this you are doing beautiful OOP : each object is responsible for its state.
 Class are not only data holder, they also bring behavior.
 And you will see with time that it's easier to maintain as everything will be more explicit : in the first example the verb "Enable" was never written.
 Here it's a simple example, but having every state change expressed as a verb make thing clearer and more obvious.

 ### YAGNI